logonoff/macos-icons/README.md

 ## License

 The cursors are GPLv3.
-The icons are property of their respective owners.
+The icons are property of their respective owners. `index.theme` is based off of [`pop-icon-theme`](https://github.com/pop-os/icon-theme) and is licensed under CC-BY-SA-4.0.